reslaid/hayesUB/README.md

     This script will install the necessary dependencies.

+4. **For Termux:**

+    ```bash
+    pkg install -y libffi openssl libexpat tsu python
+    ```
+    ```bash
+    pip install telethon aiohttp aiofiles prettytable PyYAML openai googletrans==4.0.0-rc1 pyfiglet
+    ```

-4. Wait for the dependencies to be installed.
+5. Wait for the dependencies to be installed.
 Once the installation is complete, you're ready to configure HayesUB.

 ## Configuring HayesUB